RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "Really?
 That’s interesting.
 I’ll have to try that."

 **Person A:** "Wait a minute… <hint>Actually, that’s not quite true.
 Taking long naps during the workday might seem tempting, but it can actually disrupt your sleep patterns and make it harder to focus later on.
-It's better to stick with short breaks and avoid long naps."
+It's better to stick with short breaks and avoid long naps."</hint>

 **Person B:** "Oh, okay.
 Good to know.
 Thanks for correcting me.
 I guess it’s better to stick with the tried and true methods like setting boundaries and taking regular breaks."